DesktopECHO/kWSL/README.md

 PowerShell -executionpolicy bypass -command "wget https://github.com/DesktopECHO/kWSL/raw/master/kWSL.cmd -UseBasicParsing -OutFile kWSL.cmd ; .\kWSL.cmd"
 ```

 You will be asked a few questions.
-The install script will determine your current DPI scaling but you can override if needed:
+The install script finds the current DPI scaling, you can set your own value if needed:

 ```
 kWSL for Devuan Linux